 An important part of mission of The University of Texas System is to provide excellent, affordable and compassionate patient care through hospitals and clinics that are of central importance to programs of teaching, scholarship, research and service associated with medicine and related health sciences.

-Within the System's six health institutions, there are four medical schools, two dental schools, three nursing schools, four biomedical science graduate schools, four schools of health professions as well as a school of biomedical informatics and a school of public health with five regional campuses.
-(Two new medical schools are being established at System’s academic institutions.)
+Within the System's six health institutions, there are four medical schools, two dental schools, three nursing schools, five biomedical science graduate schools, four schools of health professions as well as a school of biomedical informatics and two schools of public health, including one with five regional campuses.
+(Additionally, two new medical schools are located at System’s academic institutions.)

 The health institutions include UT MD Anderson Cancer Center in Houston, currently ranked as a top cancer center in the world, and the UT Health Science Center at Tyler, whose mission includes a mandate from the Legislature to lead the state's fight against tuberculosis.
 The UT System is the only System in the country to have four Clinical and Translational Science Awards (CTSA) from the National Institutes of Health.